Back

 Federal student loans

 Federal student loans are fixed-rate (Loe,2022).
 Which means its interest rate stays the same over time.
 Inflation could work in the borrower’s favor if wages rise alongside inflation, as it devalues the borrower’s debt.
-If wages aren’t increasing alongside inflation, the rising prices will just stretch the borrower’s bill even more which will result in the borrower not being able to pay back loans.
+If wages aren’t increasing alongside inflation, the rising prices will just stretch the borrower’s bill even more.
+This will result in the borrower having difficulty paying back the loans.

 Private student loans